TSavo/Unity-MCP/README.md

 ## Deployment Options

-- Unity Component: A MonoBehaviour that can be added to a Unity scene
+- Unity Editor Extension: An Editor extension that persists beyond game execution cycles
 - Docker Container: A containerized version that communicates with Unity over the network
 - NPX Package: A Node.js package that can be installed and run via NPX